ihsotas0/Interfaced/notes/001_journal.md

 second-largest pool of computation in the world (the Adam Task's fee).
 The biggest pool of computation in the world is the Adam Task itself.

+# 2025-07-21

+Entry to the Ardara is restricted to those 20 and over.
+Age is checked by a with a cell age checker that, when pressed to the skin, examines the person's DNA to determine their age and collect data on visitors.

+# 2025-08-06

+Only XX millimeters separate your aorta from the universe, and that goes for your life too.

+# 2025-09-06

+Stuff from random paper notes:

+- 1000 year old embeds storing memories in secondary storage --- it's not a part of them --- memories become recordings, but what else is there to do?
+- $30 million tuna heist in the future
+- Vishnue "cosmic" still reflecting water in Matrix
+- Throw violin ($200k) at wall after string breaks in high stakes comp./something for new violin
+- Interfance -> mortgage from birth -> "own" your Interfaced -> massive debt
+- Elliot doesn't like Matrix "The Orgy" server -> thinks he should: personality
+- De-interfacing kills those who can't pay debt
+- Manoj in overclocked local space possible because he is hacked into kern-marez-0934 by a physical cable to use compute -> foreshadows inciting incident -> local-space is free of network fee of ihsotas
+- Spread plot of OG ch.
+1 idea over 2-3 chapters
+- Trashman HQ underwater in sewage.
+Enter by diving through sewage.
+Masked radio w/ normal traffic in sewer's space.
+Smell hides the secret base.
+  Torture/drowning/execution in the sewage in "garbage compacter" thing.
+- Smell-based method.